nl-design-system/documentatie/docs/project/events/design-systems-week-2023/english/1-program.md

 ## Organisation

-Design Systems Week is organised by the NL Design System core team, thanks to the support of the Ministry of the Interior and Kingdom Relations (BZK) and <Link href="international.gebruikercentraal.nl">User Needs First</Link>.
+Design Systems Week is organised by the NL Design System core team, thanks to the support of the Ministry of the Interior and Kingdom Relations (BZK) and <Link href="https://international.gebruikercentraal.nl">User Needs First</Link>.
 All sessions can also be found there <Link href="https://international.gebruikercentraal.nl/design-systems-week-2023/">Design Systems Week 2023</Link>

 ## Code of Conduct